openmediavault/openmediavault-docs/features.rst

 **TFTP:** A basic configuration panel is provided.
 This can complement a PXE server to deploy local network installations.

 .. note::

-	In omv4 tftp has been removed from core |omv|, and it now can be installed as an official plugin.
+	In |omv| version 4 the TFTP has been removed from core, and it now can be installed as an official plugin.

 Diagnostics
 ----